Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

 ```

 ## 30.8 Building and running with a compiler command-line argument
-In § 2B we told you that arguments given at the end of a `jai` command with `-- ` are arguments for the meta-program.
-These arguments are called _arguments for the metaprogram_ or _compiler command-line arguments_.
+In § 2B we told you that arguments given at the end of a `jai` command with `- ` are arguments for the meta-program.
+These arguments are called  _compiler command-line arguments_.
 Now we will show you how to use them, enhancing our previous program.

 See *30.7_build_and_run2.jai*: